 If you are going to try the necklaces, do a little research on the specific product you are interested in buying.

 - Make sure the necklace you are purchasing is made from genuine Baltic amber, and has been guaranteed to have the promised amount of succinic acid in it (should be between 3 and 8%).
 Many sites offer certificates of authenticity, and some, like this seller on Amazon, go so far as to have product randomly tested at an outside laboratory for quality control purposes.

 - Make sure the necklace has individually knotted beads, and a breakaway clasp, in case there ever is a situation where it gets caught on something and is choking your kid.

 - To reduce the risk of choking, keep an eye on your tot when they are sporting their baby bling.
 Consider removing it during unsupervised nap or playtime, and at night before they drift into a peaceful, (hopefully) pain-free slumber.

 - Make sure the necklace fits properly – it should be tight enough your little can’t squeeze a limb through, but obviously not so tight it chokes them (duh).

-While scientifically the evidence may be lacking, the sheer number of people who report benefits makes it unclear if wearing amber necklaces provides any measurable health benefits.
+While scientifically the evidence may be lacking, the sheer number of people who report benefits makes for a lively debate.
 Bottom line, if you do choose to put one on your child, it’s a good idea to remove it any time you aren’t directly watching them.
-But really, who could look away, when they look so damn cute in them anyway?
+But really, who could look away when they look so damn cute anyway?